How to Become a Teacher in Georgia

 A bachelor’s degree is the core educational requirement to qualify for teaching certification in Georgia.

 You do not necessarily need an education degree.
 However, you’ll save a step if your bachelor’s degree meets GaPSC’s educator preparation program requirements.
-This GaPSC resource contains a list of approved programs.
+The GaPSC website provides a list of approved programs.

-Emerging teachers earn bachelor’s degrees in non-education fields for various reasons.
+Emerging teachers can earn bachelor’s degrees in non-education fields.
 Completing a bachelor’s degree in your preferred subject can build deep expertise that helps you become a more effective educator.

 Or, you may have only decided to become a teacher after completing a bachelor’s degree in another field — this is common and you will still have a direct path to certification.